o3de/o3de.org/content/docs/userguide/setup/system-requirements.md

      + \(Optional\) To build with the Visual Studio 2017 toolset in Visual Studio 2019, select **MSVC v141 \- VS 2017 C\+\+ x64/x86 build tools**\.

 **Note**
 Incredibuild users: Installing, reinstalling, or upgrading Visual Studio may cause the Incredibuild Agent to lose its settings or require an update\.
 After modifying Visual Studio, be sure to confirm your Incredibuild Agent is active\.
-For instructions on configuring the agent properly, see [Compiling with IncrediBuild](/docs/userguide/waf/extensions.md#waf-extensions-incredibuild)\.
+For instructions on configuring the agent properly, see [Compiling with IncrediBuild](/docs/userguide/waf/extensions#waf-extensions-incredibuild)\.

 **Note**
 Beginning with Visual Studio 2017, Microsoft now releases updates on a more frequent cadence \(in some cases weekly\)\.
 Lumberyard is tested with the latest version of Visual Studio available during the release cycle\.

-## Visual C\+\+ redistributable packages<a name="visual-studio-redistributable-requirements"></a>
+## Visual C\+\+ redistributable packages {#visual-studio-redistributable-requirements}

 **Lumberyard Installer** will attempt to download and install the required Visual C\+\+ Redistributable packages during the installation process\.
 Under some circumstances, the installation of these redistributable packages may fail\.
 If you receive a missing Visual C\+\+ runtime `.dll` error while running Lumberyard Installer, Lumberyard Setup Assistant, or Project Configurator, do the following: